falcon-terraform-modules/terraform-newrelic-aws-dashboard/README.md

   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
 - `apig`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
-- `apig`
-  - `enabled` - Specify the enable/disable of the page using a boolean.
-The default value is `false`.
 - `bedrock`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
 - `cloudfront`